 |(2) Low-quality products||The producers were aware that they had a captive market and had no incentive to improve the quality of their goods.|

-Discuss the fact and effectiveness of the public sector (NCERT)
+Discuss the facts and effectiveness of the public sector.
+(NCERT)

 |(A) Explanation||It is true that a lot of the public sectors suffer enormous losses but are still very effective and crucial for the economy.
 They are needed for the following reasons:

 ii.
 The public sector plays an important role in the development of those industries that require heavy investment and have a long gestational period.